 I want to start this end-of-year letter by thanking everyone who supported the Austin Forum on Technology & Society in any way in 2020: our advisory board and annual partners, our speakers and moderators, our bloggers and interviewees, our amazing team, and of course our awesome attendees and advocates, our fantastic followers and friends!
-If you’re reading this, then you fall into at one least one of these groups, and thus you helped us have a great year.
+If you’re reading this, then you fall into at one least one of these groups and thus you sustained and supported our success this year.
 2020 brought tragedy, strife, and stress for many, but the Austin Forum found ways to transform itself, to execute our mission and sustain relationships and a sense of community, and even to be a source of education and support on the challenging topics of the year.
 For that, I want to thank each and every one of you.
 I am forever grateful for the support we received in a year in which everyone had so many other things on their minds and agendas.

-So, as we close what has been a challenging year for everyone, I want to close as I opened: thanking you for your support on behalf of our team and board.
+So, as we close what has been a challenging year for everyone, I want to close this post as I opened it: by thanking you for your support on behalf of our team, board, and partners.
 We are more excited about 2021 than we have ever been about a new year.
-We look forward to sharing our new program with you as we learn and share together, meet new potential collaborators and bring new people into our community, and inspire and accelerating collaborations and creative solutions that advance society and protect people.
+We look forward to sharing our new program with you as we learn and share together, meet new potential collaborators and bring new people into our community, and inspire and accelerate collaborations and creative solutions that advance society and protect people.
 It’s going to be amazing—all the more so because of all of you.

 Jay Boisseau, Ph.D.